 (Ph.D.
 Boston University 1984)

-Don Tomaskovic-Devey is interested in the processes that generate workplace inequality.
+Don Tomaskovic-Devey studies the processes that generate workplace inequality.
 He has projects on the impact of financialization upon US income distribution, workplace desegregation and equal opportunity, network models of labor market structure, and relational inequality as a theoretical and empirical project.
 His long-term agenda is to work with others to move the social science of inequality to a more fully relational and organizational stance.
-He is advancing this agenda through studies of jobs and workplaces, as well as social relationships between jobs within workplaces and the social relationships that link organizations to each other.
+He is advancing this agenda through empirical studies of jobs and workplaces, as well as social relationships between jobs within workplaces and the social relationships that link organizations to each other.
 This agenda is supported by principled theory and methodological projects.
 He is best known for his contributions to Relational Inequality Theory as well as organizational sampling and measurement methods.
 He is a founding member of the University of Massachusetts, Computational Social Science Institute.
 He is also a founding member of the EEODataNet, a network of researchers using data from and for the U.S. Equal Employment Opportunity Commission.
 His testimony before the U.S. Equal Employment Opportunity Commission can be found here.

 - Don Tomaskovic-Devey (PI) and Ken-Hou Lin (Co-PI).
 Does Financialization Contribute to Growing Income Inequality?
 April 2013-May 2016.
 Institute for New Economic Thinking.